Manassinakkare

-Manassinakkare (Beyond the Mind) is a 2003 Indian Malayalam family drama film directed by Sathyan Anthikkad and written by Ranjan Pramod.
-It stars Jayaram, Sheela, and Nayanthara in the lead, while Innocent, Oduvil Unnikrishnan, K. P. A. C. Lalitha, Siddique, Sukumari, Nedumudi Venu, and Mammukoya play other prominent roles.
+Manassinakkare (On the Other Bank of the Mind) is a 2003 Indian Malayalam family drama film directed by Sathyan Anthikkad and written by Ranjan Pramod.
+It stars Jayaram, Sheela, and Nayanthara in lead roles, while Innocent, Oduvil Unnikrishnan, K. P. A. C. Lalitha, Siddique, Sukumari, Nedumudi Venu, and Mammukoya play supporting roles.
 The film's score and soundtrack were composed by Ilayaraja.
 The film marked the return of Sheela as an actress and the film debut of Nayanthara.
-It won four awards at Filmfare Awards South.
+It won five awards at Filmfare Awards South.

 Plot

 Kochu Thresia is a rich widow living a retired life in a quaint but beautiful village filled with eclectic characters.
-Living with her are her eldest son and family.
 Her son and daughter-in-law are tired of Kochu's eccentricities, which they consider bad behavior for a woman of her age; they think she is a nuisance who creates unnecessary trouble for them in their busy lives.
 Though old, Kochu is still young at heart and knows how to enjoy life, getting into humorous predicaments which further incense her grown-up children.
-She then meets the young, down-to-earth Reji, in whom she finds a sympathetic and understanding friend, and starts seeing him like a son.
+She then meets the young, down-to-earth Reji a farmer, in whom she finds a sympathetic and understanding friend, and starts seeing him like a son.
 Reji eagerly fulfills her wishes, including riding on an elephant, and they enjoy their time together.
 However, as troubles occur on the way and her children dislike her presence in the family, Kochu decides these problems must be ended.